gaapt/gaapt.github.io/_posts/2017-10-30-On-technological-discussions.md

 There is analysis, acknoledgment, remembrance, embracement.

-Yet, there is no willfull strings or spades capable of forcing a given direction the autonomous and behemothic vehicle that rides itself.
+Yet, there is no willfull strings or spades capable of forcing a given direction to the autonomous and behemothic vehicle riding itself.

 And as such, technology is never an object of oneself.